 The LM3886 features low distortion (less than 0.1%) and respectable power output.
 Each mono chip will output around 50 watts RMS, into 8 ohms, with correct heatsinking.
 It delivers a little less power into 4 ohms, though this depends on the voltage you feed the chip.

 The gainclone concept goes all the way back to 1999 and a company called 47 Labs.
 The designers at 47 Labs introduced an amplifier called the 4706 Gaincard.
 The Gaincard was well-reviewed at the time but caused considerable controversy.
 It sounded great, despite not using much power supply filtering and hardly any parts.

 Enter the Gainclone

-The audio community discovered that the Gaincard amplifier, retailing for over 3K, was nothing more than an a couple of LM3886 integrated circuits and a few bucks worth of extra parts.
-Sure, this was creative, ingenious even – the total signal path was only a few centimeters long.
-The chassis was beautiful, but owners felt duped, they paid thousands of dollars for a very nice chassis, and some very cheap parts.
+The audio community discovered that the Gaincard amplifier, retailing for over 3K, was nothing more than a couple of LM3886 integrated circuits and a few bucks worth of extra parts.
+Sure, this was creative, ingenious even – the total signal path was only a few centimetres long.
+The chassis was beautiful, but owners felt duped, they paid thousands of dollars for a very nice chassis and some very cheap parts.

 The DIY audio community became interested at this point because people realised that they could create clones, with perhaps even better sound than this expensive and well-reviewed amplifier.
 And so was born one of the great DIY audio phenomena of recent years – the gainclone!

 Everything was very easy to assemble and the Chip Amp kits include quality 10,000uF Panasonic filter capacitors, great quality resistors and other passives.
-The traces are gold-plated and boards are of quality fiberglass construction.
+The traces are gold-plated and boards are of quality fibreglass construction.